A not so funny thing happened

 During a consultation, my clients asked what the “exemption amount” for Federal Estate tax planning was.
-I responded by telling them the exemption amount is $5,459,000 this year.
-I also reminded them of the $14,000.00 annual gift tax exclusion.
+I responded by telling them that under the most recent Federal Tax revision of December 2017, the exemption amount is now $11,200,000.00 per person that can be utilized as a credit during your lifetime gifting programs or as a credit at death.
+I also advised them of the now $15,000.00 annual gift tax exclusion.

 As the saying goes LONG STORY MADE SHORT (BTW, that’s impossible in law!)
 Now I had to explain the New Jersey Estate tax twist, and I realized this would take a while: The State of New Jersey enacted a law to create an Estate Tax for any estate with assets in excess of $2,000,000; simply put, the state was running in the “red” and as predicted in my website in 2002, it was only a matter of time before the state (a) realized it was operating in the red and should “do something…” and (b) realized that the Federal Estate Tax legislation of 2001 included a provision that phased out the Federal credit available to pay New Jersey Estate Taxation.